About the UCC

 The UCC offers a broad range of services to currently enrolled and degree-seeking undergraduate and graduate students.
 Individual and group counseling, 24-hour urgent crisis services, and psychoeducational programming are available.
 In addition, there are a number of self-help resources that are popular among students.

-Statistics indicate that about 12% of the student body (approximately 1500 students) use our individual and group counseling services during an academic year.
+Statistics indicate that approximately 26% of recent graduating classes (2015, 2016, and 2017) have sought counseling services at the UCC.
 Typical reasons for using the UCC include feeling anxious or stressed out, being depressed, having problems with family, friends, roommates, or significant others, having trouble with alcohol or other substances, or having an eating problem.

 If you feel that you or someone you know could profit from our services, please call our office.
 We will either provide the help that you need or help you find someone who can.